SWIMMING POOL ACCIDENTS

 A local boy walks through his neighbor's closed and open gate and falls into the pond.

-The boy, who is not a good swimmer, struggles to get out of the pool.
+The boy, who is not a good swimmer, struggles to escape the pool.

 With no one around to watch over him, the boy drowned.